lufeihaidao/documents/master_time/price.md

 ![Pricing System Sketch\label{pricecontrol}](pricecontrol.png)

 Suppose that in the unimpeded road each car would cost 1 unit per kilometer which is writtern for $1u$; In the a little heavy road the cost is $3u/km$ and in the very heavy road it is $8u/km$.
 There are two schemes for one to dirve from A to B: the first is driving alone ① which will cost the driver $40u$ ($5km\times 8u/km$) and the second is driving alone ②③④ which will cost $25u$ ($5\times1+5\times3+5\times1$).
-Obviously, if we take reasonable charging policy, drivers would automatically keep away from the heavy road without traffic guidance (But actually traffic guidance is still a necessity considering many other issues).
+Obviously, if we take reasonable payment policy, drivers would automatically keep away from the heavy road without traffic guidance (But actually traffic guidance is still a necessity considering many other issues).

 In our proposal, the payment per unit distance  $Pay$ is related to the section of a very street ($sect$), the moment of a very day ($mom$), traffic jam situation ($jam$) and other special issues ($spec$) such as road reconstrution, temporary large-scale activities or some kind of emergencies.
 Thus the payment for each unit distance $Pay$ could be described as:
 $$